-An Apple patent allowed today depicts how the forward-looking camera, light sensor, and proximity sensor found in existing iPhones could be utilized for beneficial purposes, for example, health measurements.
+An Apple patent allowed today depicts how the forward-looking camera, light sensor, and proximity sensor found in existing iPhones could be used for beneficial purposes, such as health measurements.

 The electronic gadget utilizes one or numerous cameras in tandem with the proximity sensor to radiate light into a body part of a user touching a surface of the electronic gadget and one or multiple cameras, the ambient light sensor, and the proximity sensor to receive some portion of the transmitted light reflected by the body part of the user.
-The electronic gadget measures the health information of the user based upon sensor data regarding the received light.
+The electronic gadget measures the user’s health information based on sensor data regarding the received light.

 It likewise considers utilizing extra sensors mounted in a similar region for facilitation of health estimations …

-For instance, it gives an itemized depiction about how the electrical contacts resemble those found on some modern restroom scales to quantify muscle to fat quotients.
-Similar contacts could likewise be utilized to give an electrocardiogram (ECG) reading, a strategy that is as of now being seen in no less than one iPhone case.
+For instance, it gives an itemized depiction of how the electrical contacts resemble those found on some modern restroom scales to quantify muscle-to-fat quotients.
+Similar contacts could likewise be utilized to give an electrocardiogram (ECG) reading, a strategy that is now being seen in no less than one iPhone case.

 The total health data that could be captured by the more sophisticated setup is truly impressive indeed.